5 Easy Tips To Shed Those Vegan Pounds

 That’s why my first tip to you is meal planning.
 The night before, make a quick lunch for the next day.
 Keep it simple – rice, broccoli, and tofu.

 Stick with the three staples: something green, something grainy, and something with protein.
-This morning, I made lunch for myself and my wife.
-It took about 30 minutes.
+This morning, I made lunch for my wife and I. It took about 30 minutes.
 It consisted of several handfuls of mixed greens, a cup of brown rice, and a cup of beans.
-Dry, tasteless food sucks, so what I did was mix hummus, soy milk, dijon mustard, and a little olive oil to make a dressing.
+Dry and tasteless food sucks, so what I did was mix hummus, soy milk, dijon mustard, and a little olive oil to make a dressing.
 I poured it all over the food I had made.
 This was a filling, flavorful, nutrient-dense lunch.

 Always make sure you prepare enough food.
 It’s okay to gorge yourself on plant-based organic food.
 A big heavy vegan lunch is acceptable.